List of River City characters introduced in 2014–2015

-River City is a BBC Scotland soap opera from Scotland.
+River City is a Scottish soap opera produced by BBC Scotland.
 This is a list of characters who first appeared on the programme during 2014 and 2015.

 Frank Paton

 Frank Paton is a fictional character from the BBC Scotland soap opera River City played by Paul Thomas Hickey.
 Frank is a corrupt local councillor.

 Frank Paton murders Raymond Henderson (Paul Samson).

 Patrick Adams

 Patrick Adams is a fictional character from the BBC Scotland soap opera River City played by Gerard Miller.

 Patrick is the step-son of Scarlett O'Hara (Sally Howitt) from her first marriage to abusive ex-husband Paddy.
 He had a storyline about child sexual abuse.
 Patrick also dealt with confusion regarding his sexuality.

 Buster Doyle

 Brian 'Buster' Doyle is a fictional character from the BBC Scotland soap opera River City played by Grado.
 He made his first appearance on 4 January 2015.

 Like his actor, Buster is also a wrestler.